How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #Step 1: Ensure that SSH is installed on the local machine

-Before being able to access your server you should have an SSH client installed on your computer.
-Before installing take a look at whether it is installed using the following command:
+Before accessing your server, you should have an SSH client installed on your computer.
+Before installing it, take a look at whether it is installed using the following command:

 Otherwise, you can install SSH using your local package manager.
 For instance, on Debian/Ubuntu, you would install with: